Accueil » Tips » Bone broth: benefits and how to prepare it easily

 A hydrating recipe

-A filling broth
+A satisfying broth

 Although low in calories, bone broth has the ability to ‘fill you up’ without weighing you down: about 40 kcal per 100 ml.